duonl/synthpop-py/docs/source/developer/checklist_for_review.md

 For first-time reviewers, it is recommended to briefly consult the [Developing Synthpop](developing.md) and [Code Standards, Norms and Conventions](code_standards_and_norms.md) documents.
 These provide the necessary context on workflows and quality expectations, which the checklist operationalises.

 ## Before you review
-- [ ] Understand the feature request
+- [ ] Understand the purpose of the change (linked issue or feature request)
-- [ ] Understand which user is going to use this.
+- [ ] Understand intended user interaction and usage context
-- [ ] Understand how the user is going to use it.
+- [ ] Understand expected inputs, outputs and behaviour
 - [ ] Understand the scope of the pull request.
-- [ ] Understand the issues related to this pull request.
+- [ ] Identify related issues, dependencies or constraints
-- [ ] Clarify the scope of the review.
+- [ ] Confirm which parts of the codebase are in scope for your review

-The following sub list should be checked in order.
+The following sub-list should be checked in order.
 If one sub list is not complete, request changes before reviewing any further.
 After changes have been submitted, start with the first sublist again.

-## 1. Global scan
+## 1. Scope and global scan
-- [ ] Only relevant files have been included in the pull request (so no automatically generated files or files that should not be public)
+- [ ] Only relevant files are included in the pull request (automatically generated files or files that should not be public)
-- [ ] You know what files you need to review.
-This means that you know what files have been reviewed already or are for someone else to review.
-- [ ] The pull request only includes the requested feature.
+- [ ] The pull request only includes the requested feature (no unrelated changes)
 - [ ] All merge conflicts have been resolved.
+- [ ] No debug code, prints or commented-out blocks are present
+- [ ] Documentation builds successfully without errors
+- [ ] You understand which files you are responsible for reviewing
-- [ ] If you pull the feature branch and run all the test, they all pass without warnings.
+- [ ] The implementation matches the intended feature scope
-- [ ] If you pretend to be an user and use this feature, it works as expected.
-Use the user examples in the issue.
-- [ ] The documentations builds without errors.
+- [ ] All tests pass without warnings
+- [ ] Example code from the issue or docstrings runs and behaves as expected

-## 2. Reviewing the tests
+## 2. Behaviour and requirements validation
+- [ ] The implementation matches the feature specification (functional description)
+- [ ] All required functionality described in the issue is present
+- [ ] Behaviour is correct in normal usage scenarios
+- [ ] Behaviour is correct in expected real-world usage
+- [ ] Assumptins made by the implementation are valid and documented

-- [ ] Every aspect of the new feature is being taken up in the unit tests.
-Standard aspects include:
+- [ ] Violations of assumptions result in predictable and informative errors

-    - correct shape and datatype of return value (correct dataframe/series, number of columns, datatype of columns, number of rows, column names).
-Typehints are non-binding.
-And a type hint might specify and abstract type, where the specification for a feature specify a concrete type.
+## 3. Reviewing the tests
+### Coverage and completeness
+- [ ] All new logic paths are covered by tests
+- [ ] Both success and failure cases are tested
+- [ ] Edge cases from the specification are explicitly tested
+- [ ] Regression tests are added where relevant (previous bugs stay fixed)
+### Standard test dimensions
+- [ ] Correct output type, shape, and schema are tested
-    - behaviour in "trivial" cases (input is empty dataframe, zero, None, etc...)
+- [ ] Behaviour in trivial cases is tested (e.g. empty inputs, single values)
-    - behaviour in realistic use case.
+- [ ] Behaviour in realistic use cases is tested
-    - edge cases. (values equal to border values, None, etc...)
+- [ ] Edge cases are covered (boundary values, extreme inputs, degenerate cases) Find more standard topics in testing in the [Code Standards, Norms and Conventions](code_standards_and_norms.md)
+### Obvious / sanity cases
+- [ ] Where relevant, sanity cases are tested, such as:
+    - operations on single-element inputs
+    - identity operations (e.g. sorting already sorted data)
+    - comparison of identical datasets
+    - no-op transformations
+### Test quality
+- [ ] Each test has a clear behavioural assertion
+- [ ] Tests are easy to read and logically structured
+- [ ] Tests validate behaviour, not implementation details
+- [ ] Tests are determinisitc and reproducible
+- [ ] Randomness is controlled via seeds or mocks where needed
+- [ ] Tests are isolated and independent (no shared state or order dependence)
+- [ ] Tests clean up all side effects, even when the test fails (files, globals, environment changes)
-- [ ] unit tests are still lightweight (run quickly and do not use a lot of computer resources) and fully automatic.
+- [ ] Unit tests are  lightweight (run quickly and do not use a lot of computer resources) and fully automatic.
 This is to enable automatic checks.
-Besides, unittests are supposed to run very often.
-Slow unit tests become annoying when developing, hindering testing more often.
-For each unit test:
-- [ ] The flow of the test is easy to understand.
-For each line of code of the test, you know what it does and it makes sense to have that line of code.
-- [ ] The test leaves the computer the way it found it.
-The test should leave no proof that it has run.
-This implies that a cleanup should happen, even if the test fails.
-Check this by examining the code of the test.
-Are there files on disk being made?
-Are there any static or global variables.
-- [ ] It is clear what the test is supposed to test.
-A test has a certain claim,assertion or hypothesis over the code.
-It is clear what that hypothesis is.
-- [ ] The only reason the test could fail is an error in the code being tested (and not in dependencies)
-- [ ] The tests effectively proves the claim.
-- [ ] The test is not testing too much.
-A failed test should imply that the hypothesis should be rejected.
-So a bug in a dependency can not cause this test to fail.

-## 3. Reviewing the code

-- [ ] The code is the most efficient way to pass the tests.
-- [ ] There is no duplicate code.
-- [ ] Each component (module, class, function) is easy to understand.
-- [ ] The [SOLID principles](https://www.geeksforgeeks.org/system-design/solid-principle-in-programming-understand-with-real-life-examples/) have been applied.
-- [ ] Any edge cases you see in the code have been covered by unit tests.
-- [ ] Type hints where appropriate.

-## 4. Reviewing the form, style, and documentation

-- [ ] PEP8 code standard.
-- [ ] British English.
-- [ ] The docstrings tell how to use the code.
-- [ ] There are examples of how to use the code, and those examples run.
+## 4. Reviewing the code
+### Correctness and design
+- [ ] Implementation correctly satisfies the specification
+- [ ] Code is not more complex than necessary
+- [ ] No duplicate code is unnecessarily introduced
+- [ ] Each component has a clear and single responsibility
+- [ ] SOLID principles are respected where applicable
+- [ ] Any edge case you see is covered by unit tests
+### Data and numerical integrity
+- [ ] Input data is not unintentionally mutated
+- [ ] No data leakage occurs between stages (fit/transform/generate)
+- [ ] Numerical computations are stable (no unexpected NaNs or Infs)
+- [ ] Floating point comparisons are handled safely
+### API consistency
+- [ ] Naming conventions are consistent with the codebase
+- [ ] Function signatures follow established patterns
+- [ ] Parameters are intuitive and consistent across similar functions

+## 5. Edge cases, robustness and error handling
+- [ ] Empty inputs are handled correctly
+- [ ] Single-element inputs behave correctly
+- [ ] Extreme numeric values are handled safely
+- [ ] Division by zero is handled or prevened
+- [ ] Invalid inputs fail in a predictable and informative way
+- [ ] Boundary conditions behave as expected
+- [ ] Behaviour is stable across repeated executions

+## 6. Scikit-learn estimator compliance (if applicable)
+- [ ] Estimator passes `check_estimator` or `parametrize_with_checks`
+- [ ] `fit`, `transform`, etc. behave correctly and consistenly
+- [ ] `get_params` and `set_params` work correctly
+- [ ] Estimator is stateless where required (e.g. `transform`)
+- [ ] There are no mutable default arguments
+- [ ] Implementation follows scikit-learn developer guidelines

+## 7. Performance and scalability (when relevant)
+- [ ] Implementation scales reasonably with dataset size
+    - [ ] There are no `for`-loops that could be vectorised
+- [ ] No avoidable copies of large datasets are made
+- [ ] Complexity is acceptable for intended use cases

+## 8. Documentation and usability
+- [ ] Docstrings are accurate and reflect actual behaviour
+- [ ] Examples are included for non-trivial functionality
+- [ ] Examples are correct and executable
+- [ ] Terminology is consistent with project standards

+## 9. Form and style
+- [ ] Code follows PEP8 standards
+- [ ] British English is used
+- [ ] Type hints are used where appropriate
+- [ ] No unnecessary or unclear comments are present

+## 10. Final check
+- [ ] You can clearly explain what the change does and why it is correct
+- [ ] You would be comfortable maintaining this code in the future
+- [ ] The change improves or maintains overall codebase quality